Hot Car Safety

 What Is Hot Car Death?

-Hot car death is also known as Pediatric Vehicular Heatstroke (PVH.)
+Hot car death is also known as pediatric vehicular heatstroke (PVH).
 Hot car death is the unintentional death a child under 18 as they succumb to fatal temperatures in an enclosed vehicle.
 As Texas residents are well aware, dark automobile interiors absorb and hold heat.
 A car’s interior temperature can rise rapidly, jumping double-digits in a matter of minutes.

 Hot car death warning signs include:

-• Core body temperature of 104 F+
+• Core body temperature of 104 degrees Farenheit

 • Seizures